Review articles on this site earn small revenue from purchasing products through affiliate links.

 As with all your belongings, just like before, prepare the same equipment as a typical American hike.

-• Drinks (a lot in the summer, about 2 liters)
+• Drinks (larger in summer, about 2 liters)

 • Cold weather wear that can adjust the temperature